ilpropheta/playground-ot4mmv6n/markdowns/exercise7.md

 > Water is fluid, soft, and yielding.
 But water will wear away rock, which is rigid and cannot yield.
 As a rule, whatever is fluid, soft, and yielding will overcome whatever is rigid and hard.
 This is another paradox: what is soft is strong - Lao Tzu

-Adapting in C++ is mandatory.
+**Adapting in C++ is mandatory**.
 We do not have strict and universal guidelines to follow.
-Many times we should just swing and balance many competing tradeoffs.
+Many times we should just swing and balance competing tradeoffs.

-Sure, we have very good and wise idioms.
+Clearly we have very good and wise idioms.
 Thus many times our decisions are seamless, like being in "autopilot mode".
 The more we *practice*, the more fluent we are.

 Some concepts we have met today have been growing up in the C++ ecosystem for decades.
 Yet some people do not know them.
 Don't join such people.

 Other concepts are more new and debatable, open to balancing compromises and often they imply to commit to a certain "style".
 For instance, `std::optional`, that has been in the industry (and in many other languages) for many years but it is a competitor of other styles and ways to handle errors.
-Be open to take in consideration new styles and idioms.
-That's another guideline from Bruce Lee:
+Be open to *take in consideration* new styles and idioms.
+That's Bruce Lee's [Jeet Kune Do](https://en.wikipedia.org/wiki/Jeet_Kune_Do)'s manifesto:

 > Research your own experience.
 Absorb what is useful.
 Reject what is useless.
 Add what is specifically your own.

-We are in software.
-We balance competing tradeoffs.

 ## Recap